rodrigoceloto/GettingCleaningDataProjectCode/README.md

 ### Code book

-The code book is in the file
+The code book is in the file CodeBook.md

+### Instructions